NYCHA Resident Training Academy

 In addition, the NRTA is in partnership with Building Skills NY for construction training and job placement with affordable housing developers.
 The construction training is designed to provide motivated students with the knowledge and skills required for a successful career in the construction industry.

-The NYCHA Resident Training Academy (NRTA) offers one of the following training tracks.
+The NYCHA Resident Training Academy (NRTA) offers Janitorial and Construction training tracks.
 To learn more and obtain answers to frequently asked questions about each track, click on the links:

 Minimum Basic Requirements